luojiahai/luojiahai.github.io/docs/index.md

     details: This is luojiahai.
 My personality is INTJ.
 I'm from Guangzhou, China.
   - icon: 🖥️
     title: Work
     details: I do software engineering for a living.
-I'm striving to live life to the fullest.
+I'm striving to live life.
   - icon: 🍚
     title: Interests
     details: I like eating, cooking, and grocery shopping.
 I don't like sports.